 - Besides Bitcoin’s rise, Ethereum and its large decentralized applications are the top assets of the year.
-The Ethereum blockchain has around 180 projects.
+The Ethereum blockchain has over 178 projects.
 Some of its finance projects such as DAI, Maker, and Compound are garnering a massive amount of users, investment, and attention.

 - If you are looking for a blockchain network with a massive use case, then Ethereum is the place to be.

 - Ethereum’s block times are shorter than Bitcoin’s making its transactions a bit faster and cheaper

 - The Ethereum blockchain is moving to Proof of Stake structure that eliminates block rewards.
 It is less energy-intensive and cheaper than the Proof of Work algorithm.

 - Unlike Satoshi’s secret identity, Vitalik Buterin has maintained a powerful presence.
 He has helped the Ethereum network overcome some of its toughest challenges.
 Ethereum is a cohesive force with a clear vision that keeps growing and strategizing for the future.